puppetlabs/facter/README.md

 ```
 All options are respected when running Facter standalone, while calling Facter from Ruby will only load `external-dir` and `custom-dir`.

-The file will be loaded by default from `/etc/puppetlabs/facter/facter.conf` on Unix and `C:\ProgramData\PuppetLabs\facter\facter.conf` on Windows.
+The file will be loaded by default from `/etc/puppetlabs/facter/facter.conf` on Unix and `C:\ProgramData\PuppetLabs\facter\etc\facter.conf` on Windows.
 A different location can be specified using the `--config` command line option.

 Uninstall
 ---------